hwp9000/discord.js/README.md

         const Discord = require("discord.js");
         const fs = require('fs'); // not used in this help command, but can be in the future. const config = require('../config');
-        let name = message.author.username; // not used in this help command, but can be used for mentionin a user when they type help...
-(Ex. `${name}, here is a list of commands.`) let guild = message.guild;
+        let name = message.author.id; // not used in this help command, but can be used for mentionin a user when they type help...
+(Ex. `<@${name}>, here is a list of commands.`) let guild = message.guild;

     // Our Help Message that will be sent message.channel.send(new Discord.MessageEmbed()
             .setTitle("Your Title HERE")
-            // Add Mutliple Fields Documentaion can be found here for embeds https://discordjs.guide/popular-topics/embeds.html
-            // Example field { name: 'Your Field name', value: 'Your value here'}, .addFields(
+            // Example field { name: 'Your Field name', value: 'Your value here'}
+	    //You can also use .setDescription("") instead of using fields!
+            .addFields(
 		// Here we set the fields name to User Commands, and then the value to -help display a help message.
                 { name: 'User Commands',